ertkonuk/NeMo-Aligner/docs/README.md

 2. [DPOTrainer](/nemo_aligner/algorithms/dpo.py): for DPO training.
 3. [CriticServerTrainer](/nemo_aligner/algorithms/critic_server_trainer.py): trains the RL critic via PyTriton requests.
 It will also run the reward model depending on the configuration.
 4. [PPOTrainer](/nemo_aligner/algorithms/ppo.py): performs the RLHF PPO training, since PPO has components such as the Critic, this trainer will send inference and train requests via [PyTriton](https://github.com/triton-inference-server/pytriton) to the CriticServerTrainer to train and run inference on the critic.
-5. [RSTrainer](/nemo_aligner/algorithms/rs.py): performs the RLHF rejection sampling training.
+5. [RSTrainer](/nemo_aligner/algorithms/rs.py): performs the Rejection Sampling (RS) training.
 Since RS needs a reward model, this trainer will send inference requests via [PyTriton](https://github.com/triton-inference-server/pytriton) to run inference on the reward model.

 ## Configuration guide